kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 [](api/ktk.TimeSeries.get_ts_before_index.rst),
 [](api/ktk.TimeSeries.get_ts_after_index.rst) and
 [](api/ktk.TimeSeries.get_ts_between_indexes.rst)
-allow splitting the TimeSeries based on time indexes.
+allow splitting TimeSeries based on time indexes.
 For example, if we plot the previous markers subset, we see that the main action (the oscillating signals) starts at about 12 seconds and stops at about 18 seconds.
 At 120 samples per second, this means from indexes 1440 to 2160.

 ```{code-cell} ipython3
 markers_subset.plot()